fbpx

 To escape the crowds and discover the area's true charms, slip into the alleyways behind.
 Here you'll discover beautifully restored architecture home to modern independent boutiques and galleries.

-For those staying longer, the city is also a terrific base for exploring the Norwegian fjords.
 If you've never been to Norway before, come prepared.
 You don't often see it in the photos, but Bergen is one of the rainiest places in Europe, and the fjords aren't far behind.

 6. Aarhus, Denmark

-Aarhus Old Town
+Aarhus Old Town.

 5. Malmö, Sweden

-Population 301,706.
+Population 362,133.
 The city itself might be small but Malmö part of a much wider urban area.
 Not only do almost one million people live within easy reach of the city, the wonderful Öresund bridge links the conurbation with Copenhagen.

-Öresund Bridge in Malmö, Sweden
+Öresund Bridge in Malmö, Sweden.

 When it comes to tourism, Malmö inevitably lives in the shadow of its more famous neighbour across the water, but the Swedish city offers a lot to tempt travellers across the bridge.
 The city's population skews young, with almost half under the age of 35.